Consistency and Contrast

 Contrast #

 With a consistent design in hand, we can use contrast to create a design in which the viewer almost has no choice but to look where we wish them to.
 To do so, we can choose one (or possibly more) aspects to change against the consistent background of shapes.
 Below, I made the color of both the shape and the text very different for one object.
-If you show this image to anyone, and ask them what they noticed first, they will say it was the shape with the “C”.
-Such is the power of contrast.
+If you show this image to anyone, and ask them what they noticed first, they will say it was the shape with the “C.” In fact, unless people are severely colorblind, they will be unable not to notice this shape first.

 Using contrast, you can direct the user’s attention exactly where you want it.
 In this case, you simply cannot help but notice “C” first.